 Before we go any further, you should know this is a The flipped classroom is a teaching/learning model in which students engage in online module instruction on their own; in-class time, whether synchronous in the Zoom classroom or the in-person classroom, is devoted to activities, projects, or discussions—not lectures.
 The classroom is turned into a studio where students explore course concepts through discussion and interactive activities.
-We are a late start 12 week class beginning Monday, August 28th ending Friday November 17th. . flipped class Links to an external site.
-Find The Section Number You're Interested In or Enrolled In
+We are an accelerated 12 week class beginning Tuesday, January 16th ending Friday April 12th. . flipped class Find The Section Number You're Interested In or Enrolled In

-Section 72937, 100% online: We meet via Zoom every Tuesday morning from 9:00 - 10:50 am.
+Section 32770 100% online: We meet via Zoom every Tuesday morning from 9:00 - 10:50 am.
 These are mandatory meetings you'll attend with your camera on and face visible (hey it's a communication class!).
 There are no required in-person meetings ever.

 Section 32537, combination in-person & online (hybrid): We meet every Wednesday at the from 11:00 am - 12:50 pm.
 SLO campus

 Section 32539, combination in-person & online (hybrid): We meet every Thursday at the from 11:00 am - 12:50 pm.
 SLO campus All Classes are Flipped Classes

 Jon Bergmann, one of the Flipped Classroom OG's, gives a brief introduction to what it is